power2dmax/CAM-Python/README.rst

 Purpose
 =================
 CAM's repository for sample Python projects.
-The repository will showcase programing skills learned through self taught.
+The repository will showcase programing skills learned through self teaching.
 The repository will house various programs written in Python along with various modules in suppport of making the program user friendly and functional.